Kdyby/Geocoder/docs/en/index.md

 ## Complete example

 For my application, I had to use combination of providers, cache them and use comparators to get the result best matching the input.
-The foolowing example uses [Kdyby/Monolog](https://github.com/Kdyby/Monolog) and custom `CachingProvider`, which is not part of this package.
+The following example uses [Kdyby/Monolog](https://github.com/Kdyby/Monolog) and custom `CachingProvider`, which is not part of this package.

 ```yml
 services: